-This standard is about ensuring that learners are able to apply knowledge to practice as a fundamental part of being prepared and competent to practise their profession.
+This standard is about making sure that learners are able to apply knowledge to practice as a basic part of being prepared and competent to practise their profession.

-We expect theory and practice to be combined within both the theoretical and practical parts of the programme.
-By 'practical parts of the programme' we mean to include practice-based learning as well as practical learning in an academic setting.
+We expect theory and practice to be combined within both the theory and practical parts of the programme.
+By 'practical parts of the programme' we mean practice-based learning as well as practical learning in an academic setting.

-We expect the programme to not only include both theory and practice elements; you must also ensure that these are integrated, complementary and mutually supportive.
-Learners must have the opportunity to learn theory and understand why theory is important, but also to reflect on and learn how to apply theoretical frameworks in practice.
+Theory and practice must be linked and must support each other.
+Learners must have the opportunity to learn theory and understand why it is important, but also to reflect on and learn how to apply theory frameworks in practice.

-This integration needs to be relevant and meaningful to learners and to take place at appropriate times during the programme to ensure it is effective.
+This linking of the different parts of the programme needs to be relevant and meaningful to learners and to take place at appropriate times during the programme to make sure it is effective.